 I love these containers because you can see through the containers, which means food is visible.
 Everything mentioned is glass, except the OXO containers.

 You can read more about how I use these containers in this post.

-I’m thinking about sharing a pantry and freezer tour in the future.
-Would that be helpful?
-Also, if you have any questions about specific food storage, not highlighted in the video, comment below and I’m happy to share my tips.
+If you have any questions about specific food storage, not highlighted in the video, comment below and I’m happy to share my tips.